moebiussurfing/ofxSurfingFX/README.md

 **Glitches/Fx/Color** into your projects.
 GUI, workflow, and settings manager to be used *Out-Of-The-Box*.

 Bundled Add-ons:
+ofxKsmrFragmentFx, ofxPostGlitch, ofxPostProcessing and ofxWTBSPostGlitch.
-ofxKsmrFragmentFx, ofxPostGlitch, ofxPostProcessing, ofxWTBSPostGlitch, ofxChannelFx, ofxGpuLutCube, ofxShaderGlitch.
++ ofxChannelFx, ofxGpuLutCube and ofxShaderGlitch.

 ## GIF/Video